pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 If there is someone in the group who's perspective is missing from the conversation, use the @mention feature to bring them in.

 Some quiet people will not participate unless prompted, it takes a little care to do this in an inviting way but try to encourage people to participate by saying how you'd value what they have to say on this.

+## Respond in a timely fashion ⌚️
+Staying up to date with the conversation is super important.
+Each communication channel has it's own unwritten expectations.
+People respond to text messages pretty quickly.
+You would expect to get a response to an email within a day, unless someone is away.
+Generally it's a good idea to respond to Loomio posts within about the same time as you would a email.

 ## Stay on topic.
 Be concise
 Put all the relevant info you can very concisely in the title.
 Many people  will look no further than the subject line.
 Who, what, where, why, when.